The Story of Mount Moriah Community

 In 2023, a fence was constructed around the Life Centre property, providing security and defining it as a safe place for the children.
 On the property, there was a kitchen in bad repair, but this has been renovated to be a home for the caretaker of the Life Centre.

-The local Hands at Work team in Luanshya currently supports eight Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Luanshya currently supports ten Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Mount Moriah CBO.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.